jeonghyoan/DB-Web-Project/README.md

 ### 2. Data Storage
 - Save the collected data in a MySQL database table called `articles`.

-### 3. Data Transfer to HDFS
+### 3. Data Integration
-- Import data from MySQL to HDFS for processing.
+- Combine data from different sources (Danggeun Market, Bungaejangter, Jungonara) into a unified MySQL table named `Product`.

-### 4. MapReduce Execution
-- Run MapReduce jobs using Hadoop Python Streaming.

-### 5. Data Preprocessing
-- Clean and prepare data for analysis using Hive.
+- Perform filtering to remove irrelevant or incomplete records (e.g., missing prices or images).

-### 6. Exporting Data
+### 4. Data Cleaning
-- Export processed data from HDFS back to MySQL.
+- Remove rows containing unwanted keywords in product titles to refine search results.
+- Example: Filter out entries like "구해요", "삽니다", "교환", etc.

-### 7. Web Service Implementation
+### 5. Web Service Implementation
-- Develop a web service for users to access and compare real-time data on second-hand products.
+- Develop a web-based service using PHP.
+- Use HTML, CSS, and PHP to implement the frontend.

 ---